ShivanKaul/star-spec/draft-dss-star.md

 the input of the other.
 This specification depends on the prime-order VOPRF construction specified in {{!OPRF=I-D.irtf-cfrg-voprf}}, draft version -10, using the VOPRF mode (0x01) from {{OPRF, Section 3.1}}.

-The following VOPRF client APIs are used:
+The following VOPRF client functions are used:

 - Blind(element): Create and output (`blind`, `blinded_element`), consisting of a blinded representation of input `element`, denoted `blinded_element`, along with a value to revert